WuraAderele/Cloud-Architecting/Reliable Infrastructure for Learning Application/Business Requirements.md

 * Teachers have access to analytics dashboard relevant metrics related to their content such as number of views, learner engagement, feedback, etcetera
 * Business owners can create accounts and host shops where they sell different cultural artifacts referenced in the different lessons
 * Listings in shops come with detailed descriptions and stories to help buyers understand the cultural significance of purchases
-* Buyers can create accounts, navigate through the shops and purchase artifacts.
+* Buyers can create accounts and navigate through the shops to view listed items.
 Buyers do not have to be learners
+* Buyers can add items to a shopping cart, view the cart, update quantities, and proceed to checkout
 * Community/Forum where learners, teachers, business owners, and buyers can interact, share experiences, and discuss cultural topics, enhancing engagement across all user types

 ## 👩‍💻 Users